Actin: Other pathological mechanisms

 In addition to the previously cited example, actin polymerization is stimulated in the initial steps of the internalization of some viruses, notably HIV, by, for example, inactivating the cofilin complex.

 The role that actin plays in the invasion process of cancer cells has still not been determined.

+In conditions of high lipoperoxidation, actin has been shown to be post-translationally modified by the lipoperoxidation product 4-hydroxynonenal (4-HNE).
+This modification prevents the remodelling of the actin cytoskeleton, which is essential for cell motility.
+Additionally, another functional protein, coronin-1A, which stabilizes F-actin filaments, is also covalently modified by 4-HNE.
+These modifications may impair immune cell trans-endothelial migration or their phagocytic ability, potentially leading to a decreased immune response in diseases characterized by high oxidative stress, such as malaria, cancer, metabolic syndrome, atherosclerosis, Alzheimer's disease, rheumatoid arthritis, neurodegenerative diseases, and preeclampsia.

 Applications

 Actin is used in scientific and technological laboratories as a track for molecular motors such as myosin (either in muscle tissue or outside it) and as a necessary component for cellular functioning.
 It can also be used as a diagnostic tool, as several of its anomalous variants are related to the appearance of specific pathologies.